smeehan12/standalone-recast-tutorial/_episodes/03-gitlab-ci.md

 ---

 ## Introduction
 Now that we've deconstructed the `atlas/analysisbase` image that you've been using for your analysis to see where it actually comes from, we're going to take the next step of using this image as a base for preserving our ATLAS environment.
 Gitlab CI/CD automates the task of keeping your analysis environment up-to-date so you don't have to think about it (much).
-This is accomplished by re-building the container in which your analysis environment is preserved on top of `atlas/analysisbase` for each analysis repo each time that new commits are pushed to the repos.
+This is accomplished by re-building the container in which your analysis environment is preserved on top of `atlas/analysisbase` for each analysis repo, each time that new commits are pushed to the repos.

 ## RECAST and Gitlab CI/CD